-- 4.10.10 A water cycle study has been commissioned by Greater Norwich Development Partnership which looks at these issues.
-The results of this study will inform this assessment in due course.
-A draft version of the emerging strategy has been available for this HRA. - 4.10.11 Anglian Water Services plans for the long term provision of water supplies through a five yearly planning cycle, through the production of statutory Water Resource Management Plans (WMRP).
+- 4.10.10 A water cycle study by AECOM (March 2021) has looked in detail into how new development can be supplied with water. - 4.10.11 Anglian Water Services plans for the long term provision of water supplies through a five yearly planning cycle, through the production of statutory Water Resource Management Plans (WMRP).
 The WRMP sets out how changes in demand for water and changes in available water in the environment will be managed, including measures to manage how much water customers use (demand management) and measures to provide new sources of supply to current and future customers.
 The Anglian Water WRMP (2019) indicates that through the introduction of strategic demand management options and supply side schemes within the supply areas serving Greater Norwich Authorities, adequate water supplies will be available up to 2045 and will cater for the proposed levels of growth.
-No new abstraction from the environment is proposed - 4.10.12 The water efficiency assessment has the need for a water use policy that requires developers to build new homes to meet the higher Building Regulation standards of 110l/d.
-Policy 2 'Sustainable Communities' includes a requirement for Housing development to meet the 'Building Regulations part G (amended 2016) water efficiency higher optional standard' which requires a calculated use of 110l per day. - 4.10.13 Consequently it is clear that there would be no impact on European sites from water abstraction as there would be no additional abstraction to meet water needs.
+No new abstraction from the environment is proposed - 4.10.12 The Water Cycle Study confirms that Anglian Water's measures to improve efficiency of existing homes and businesses, reducing leakage by mending leaky watermains, and new homes being designed to be water-efficient, will mean that no new abstractions are required.
+Local Plan Policy 2 'Sustainable Communities' includes a requirement for housing development to meet the 'Building Regulations part G (amended 2016) water efficiency higher optional standard' which requires a calculated use of 110l per day. - 4.10.13 Consequently it is clear that there would be no impact on European sites from water abstraction as there would be no additional abstraction to meet water needs.